joaijala/Small_game/README.md

 Download the zip and extract it.
 After this you can start the game using "oma pikkupeli.exe" For the game to work right choose quality simple or better.
+Use the windowed mode so that you can close the game using the x in the upper right corner

 In the game: